 Appropriate regional transmission organization or independent system operator (RTO/ISO) means the Midcontinent Independent System Operator (MISO), or any successor organization, or the Southwest Power Pool (SPP), or any successor organization the electric utility is a member of.

-Approved preferred resource plan means the alternative resource plan presented by the electric utility in its integrated resource plan (IRP) filing as its preferred resource plan, which has been found by the commission to be a reasonable and prudent means for the electric utility to meet its load serving obligations.
+Approved preferred resource plan means the alternative resource plan presented by the electric utility in its integrated resource plan as its preferred resource plan, which has been found by the commission to be a reasonable and prudent means for the electric utility to meet its load serving obligations.

-Avoided demand cost means a component of total avoided cost which represents the portion of an electric utility's marginal cost savings that results from reducing the peak demand by season, measured in kilowatts (kW), thereby eliminating or deferring the need for capacity investments for generation, transmission and distribution.
+Avoided demand cost means a component of total avoided cost which represents the portion of an electric utility's marginal cost savings that results from reducing the peak demand by season, measured in kilowatts (kW), thereby eliminating or deferring the need for capacity investments for generation, transmission and distribution or the corresponding market-based equivalents of those costs.

 Avoided energy cost means a component of total avoided cost which represents the portion of an electric utility's marginal cost savings that results from reducing the overall energy consumption, measured in kilowatt-hours (kWh), thereby reducing the